-The PhD in Applied Economics (APEC) at the University of Saskatchewan is a collaborative program offered by the Departments of Economics, Agricultural and Resource Economics, Finance and Management Science, and the Johnson-Shoyama Graduate School of Public Policy.
+The PhD in Applied Economics (APEC) at the University of Saskatchewan is a collaborative program offered by the Departments of Economics, Agricultural and Resource Economics, Edwards School of Business, and the Johnson-Shoyama Graduate School of Public Policy.

 A PhD in applied economics will give you the skills to conduct research for businesses, governments, think tanks and other research organizations, as well as to train the next generation of applied economics professionals as an academic.